ais-open/azure-blueprint/README.md

 #### Extending the Solution with Advanced Configuration

 If you have a basic knowledge of how Azure Resource Manager (ARM) templates work, you can customize the deployment by editing  azuredeploy.json or any of the templates located in the nested templates folder.
-Some items you might want to edit include but are not limited to :
+Some items you might want to edit include but are not limited to:
 - Network Security Group rules (nestedtemplates/virtualNetworkNSG.json)
 - OMS alert rules and configuration (nestedtemplates/provisioningAutoAccOMSWorkspace)
 - Application Gateway routing rules (nestedtemplates/provisioningApplicationGateway.json)